SCWells72/sirono-common/README.md

 **NOTE:** Due to current Apex bugs, many of these utility methods are only available for `List` collections.
 This is because Apex currently does not properly support polymorphic assignment of `Set` or `Map` collections based on type parameters.
 We have reported this to Salesforce and hope that it will be addressed in a relatively near-term release.
-Once it has been addressed this library will be updated to support all three collection types.
+Once it has been addressed the class library will be updated to support all three collection types.

 ## Test Assertions